skoji/noramark/README.md

     document = NoraMark::Document.parse(string_or_io)
     put document.html[0] # outputs 1st page of converted XHTML file

-In command line:
+From commandline:

     $ nora2html < text.nora > result.xhtml

-Note: nora2html replace ``newpage:`` command to ``<hr class="page-break" />`` and output all pages in one xhtml. nora2html's main puruose is to validate your markup.
+Note: nora2html replace ``newpage:`` command to ``<hr class="page-break" />`` and output all pages in one xhtml.
+Main purpose of ``nora2html`` is to validate your markup.

+I am planning to release nora2epub and other external tools.

+## Markup

 An example of markup text (text is in english, but the paragraph style is japanese)